murexrobotics/web/src/content/blog/murex-ethernet-switch-v1.md

 Total Transfer: 113 MBytes
 ```

 In this brief post we hope to share our design process, as well as note the various insights and mistakes we made along the way.
-We are no experts, however, so we hope that our readers (yes, you!) will also embrace the open-source spirit and comment any ideas or feedback down below.
+We are no experts, however, we hope that our readers (yes, you!) will also embrace the open-source spirit and comment any ideas or feedback down below.
 Let’s get started.

 ## Design Rationale